weilunchen210/Maze-Traversal-Algorithm/README.md

 # Maze Traversal using A* Algorithm
-This was a Group Assignmnet done for an Artificial Intelligence Subject.
+This was a Group Assignment done for an Artificial Intelligence Subject.
 A* Algorithm is used and the program is coded in Python.
 Visualization was done through the tkinter and math library.